aasmaa01/web-challenges/project/README.md

 **🌟 Ready to build something amazing?**

-Start with your first session, complete the challenges, and watch CollabNote come to life!
+Start the project with Docker, pick your first session, complete the challenges, and watch CollabNote come to life!

 **[📚 Explore Sessions →](../SESSIONS.md)** | **[🎯 View Challenges →](../CHALLENGES.md)** | **[🤝 Start Contributing →](../CONTRIBUTING.md)**